 Elements of a Customer Review Strategy

-- Review Collection — Actively collecting customer feedback is a key part of your strategy and apart from Google reviews, there are many additional locations you may want to include to solicit reviews like on social media or Amazon.
+- Review Collection — Actively collecting customer feedback is a key part of your strategy and apart from Google reviews, there are many additional locations you may want to include soliciting reviews like on social media or Amazon.

 - Review Management — How you manage reviews can be hugely beneficial for your business.
 By analyzing the types of content submitted, you can continue to improve your products and customer service to ensure you are a step ahead of competitors.